 This presentation contains "forward-looking information" under applicable Canadian securities legislation and "forward-looking statements" within the meaning of the U.S. Private Securities Litigation Reform Act of 1995 (collectively, "forward looking statements").
-Forward-looking statements and information generally can be identified by the use of forward-looking terminology such as "outlook", "objective", "may", "will", "expect", "intend", "estimate", "believe", "should", "plans", "budget", "continue" or similar expressions suggesting future outcomes or events.
-Forward-looking statements and information include, but are not limited to, statements regarding the operations, business, financial condition, expected financial results, performance, opportunities, strategies, outlook and guidance of Algoma Steel Group Inc. (the "Company" or "Algoma's strategic objectives, its implementation of an ISO 45001 Safety Management System, its expectation to pay a quarterly dividend, potential purchases under its normal course issuer bid, and Algoma's transformation to electric arc furnace steelmaking (the "EAF Transformation"), including the expected timing of the EAF Transformation and the resulting increase in raw steel production capacity and operational flexibility, reduction in carbon emissions, becoming one of the lowest cost producers of green steel in North America, lower costs and capital expenditures, improved employee productivity, elimination of coal and reduction in long term reliance on iron ore.
+Forward-looking statements and information generally can be identified by the use of forward-looking terminology such as "outlook", "objective", "may", "will", "expect", "intend", "estimate", "anticipate", "believe", "should", "plans", "continue" or similar expressions suggesting future outcomes or events.
+Forward-looking statements and information include, but are not limited to, statements regarding the operations, business, financial condition, expected financial results, performance, opportunities, strategies, outlook and guidance of Algoma Steel Group Inc. (the "Company" or "Algoma"), Algoma's strategic objectives, its expectation to pay a quarterly dividend, Algoma's ability to reach agreements with labour unions, potential purchases under its normal course issuer bid, and Algoma's transformation to electric arc furnace steelmaking (the "EAF Transformation"), including the expected timing of the ested financian of the resulting increase in raw steel production capacity and operational flexibility, reduction in carbon emissions, lower costs and capital expenditures, improved employee productive, elemination of coal and reduction in long term reliance on iron ere.